robinrm/sveltekit-and-erecht24-API-v2/README.md

 ## Building the project

-to create a production version of the project use
+to create a production ready version of the project use

 ```bash
 npm run build